adkelley/javascript-to-purescript/tut07/README.md

   }
 ```

 What does it all mean?
-Well, if this looks unfamiliar to you then recall that we covered the similar concept of extensible effects when we discussed native side-effects in [Tutorial 4](https://github.com/adkelley/javascript-to-purescript/tree/master/tut04P1).
+Well, if this looks unfamiliar to you then recall that we covered the similar concept of extensible effects when we discussed native side-effects in [Tutorial 4 Part 1](https://github.com/adkelley/javascript-to-purescript/tree/master/tut04P1).
 To review:

 ```haskell
 main :: forall e.
 Eff (console :: CONSOLE | e) Unit